-When using Social Media, Daramalan community members are expected to follow the guidelines so that they:
+When using Social Media, Daramalar community members are expected to:

-- respect the rights and confidentiality of others - do not impersonate or falsely represent another person - do not bully, intimidate, abuse, harass or threaten others - do not make defamatory comments - do not use obscene or offensive language towards others - do not post content that is hateful, threatening, pornographic or incites violence against others - do not harm the reputation of Daramalan College or those within its community - do not use excessive criticism including portraying a person as socially, mentally, physically or intellectually inferior.
+- respect the rights and configuration of others - not impersonate or falsely represent another person - not bully, intimidate, above, harass or threaten others - not make defama ory comments - not use observe or offensive language towards others - not post content that is hateful, threatening, pornographic or incites violence against others - not harm the reputation of Daramalan College or those within its community - not use excessive criticism including portraying a person as socially, mentally, physically or intellectually inferior.

+1. The College promotes the safe and respectful use of social media by all members of the Daramalan community.

+2. The College Staff Code of Conduct outlines the processes and protocols in place for Staff in relation to Social Media usage.

+3. The College Acceptable Computer and Internet Use policy and the Pastoral Care Framework outline the processes and protocols in place for students in relation to Social Media usage.
+4. Staff and students are educated annually of their responsibilities in relation to Social Media usage.

-- 1. The College promotes the safe and respectful use of social media by all members of the Daramalan community. - 2.
-The College monitors social media activity which is linked to the College. - 3.
-All reports of cyber bullying and other social networking misuses within the control of the College are investigated. - 4.
-Breaches of policy by staff or students are investigated on a case by case basis by the Principal or the Principal's delegate. - 5.
-Online activities that are illegal are reported to police and other government authorities, as required.
+5. The College monitors social media activity which is linked to the College.

+6. All reports of cyber bullying and other social networking misuses within the control of the College are investigated.

+7. Breaches of policy by staff or students are investigated on a case by case basis by the Principal or the Principal's delegate.

+8. Board Directors and seconded members of Board Committees adhere to and follow the Code of Conduct Declaration signed annually.

+9. Online activities that are illegal are reported to police and/or other government authorities including the e-Safety Commissioner as required.
 This includes harassment of others and publishing (or, in some cases, merely having possession of) inappropriate images.

-Approved 15 September 2020
+This policy links to the following College policies:

+- Staff Code of Conduct

+- Staff Social Media Policy

+- Communication Policy

+- Anti-Bullying and Harassment Policy

+- cerewed and approved June 2023 Student Acceptable Computer and Internet Use •

+SECTION 4 : STUDENTS